-In our study, 21 hindcasts of the model were made from 1979 to 1999.
-The model is a coupled ocean-atmospheric model with 10 ensemble members.
+In our study, we have utilized the 21-year hindcasts of the NCEP operational climate prediction GCM runs.
+The model is a coupled ocean-atmospheric model with 10 ensemble members for the 1979-1999 period.
 The lead time is two months, and initial conditions, both atmospheric and oceanic, are updated yearly.
-For the 10 member ensemble used in this study, the corresponding initial conditions are chosen from 5 days prior to the beginning of the month at 12 hour intervals.
-Because JFM is the season and the lead time is two months, the initial conditions are from October 27-31 at 00Z and 12Z.
+For the 10 member ensemble used in this study, the corresponding initial conditions are chosen from the first 5 days of the month at 12 hour intervals.
+Because JFM is the season and the lead time is two months, the initial conditions are from November 1-5 at 00Z and 12Z.
 The model has T62L28 resolution with output on a 2.5° x 2.5° grid.
-The major forcing of the model is a Pacific Ocean basin GCM that covers the domain 45° S-55° N and 120° E-70° W. A more detailed description of the model is given in the appendix.
+The boundary condition over the oceans is provided from the NCEP global weekly sea-surface temperatures (SSTs) analysis.
+A more detailed description of the model is given in the appendix.